MooHoll/mooholl.github.io/_pages/resources.md

 Here you can find various applications, both successful and unsuccessful as well as my current CV and other possibly useful things.

 <h2>Current CV</h2>
-[Full CV](https://www.overleaf.com/read/xyhzbnmtmppp) and [2-page condensed CV](https://www.overleaf.com/read/rkhfhcgjgktk) on the Overleaf platform.
-You can also access the LaTeX code used to create the CVs.
+[Full CV](https://www.overleaf.com/read/xyhzbnmtmppp) on the Overleaf platform.
+You can also access the LaTeX code.

 <h2>Early Career Fellowships</h2>